Frequently Asked Questions

 How do I know what to leave?

-In order to decide what to leave, you must first value your estate.
-That means estimating the combined value of all your assets, including: your house and its contents; your car; jewellery and antiques; savings; investments and life insurance; business assets; and any money owed to you.
+The first step to knowing what to leave is to value your estate.
+This means estimating the combined value of all your assets, including your house and its contents, vehicles, jewellery and antiques.
+You also need to take into account your financial assets, including savings, investments, life-insurance and money owed to you.

-A Will is a legal document and trying to write your own can be difficult.
-One small mistake and it may be invalid.
-That’s why it is always best to have your Will drawn up by an experienced solicitor.
+A will is a legal document and trying to write your own can be difficult.
+One small mistake and your will could become invalid.
+If you are looking at creating a will, it’s best to get it drawn up by an experienced solicitor.

 Will my loved ones have to pay Inheritance Tax?